mdrideout/junjo-ai-studio-minimal-build/README.md

-# Junjo Server - Bare Bones
+# Junjo AI Studio - Minimal Build

-A bare bones, opinionless Docker Compose setup for [Junjo Server](https://github.com/mdrideout/junjo-server) containing only the essential services.
-This minimal foundation provides the three core services needed to run Junjo Server, with zero opinions about reverse proxies, networking, or infrastructure choices.
+A minimal, opinionless Docker Compose setup for [Junjo AI Studio](https://github.com/mdrideout/junjo-ai-studio) containing only the essential services.
+This minimal foundation provides the three core services needed to run Junjo AI Studio, with zero opinions about reverse proxies, networking, or infrastructure choices.

-A Junjo Server instance can be used for an unlimited number of projects that use the [Junjo](https://github.com/mdrideout/junjo) python AI graph workflow framework.
-Any Junjo Application can send telemetry to this Junjo Server, assuming it has valid API Key credentials.
+A Junjo AI Studio instance can be used for an unlimited number of projects that use the [Junjo](https://github.com/mdrideout/junjo) python AI graph workflow framework.
+Any Junjo Application can send telemetry to this Junjo AI Studio instance, assuming it has valid API Key credentials.

 > #### Full E2E Junjo Application Example:
 >
->To see a full end-to-end opinionated deployment guide for a fresh Digital Ocean virtual machine, that includes a python application that uses the Junjo library to execute a graph workflow and sends telemetry to Junjo Server, see this [Junjo Server Deployment Example](https://github.com/mdrideout/junjo-server-deployment-example).
+>To see a full end-to-end opinionated deployment guide for a fresh Digital Ocean virtual machine, that includes a python application that uses the Junjo library to execute a graph workflow and sends telemetry to Junjo AI Studio, see this [Junjo AI Studio Deployment Example](https://github.com/mdrideout/junjo-ai-studio-deployment-example).

 ## What This Is

-This is a **bare bones** template containing only the three essential Junjo Server services:
+This is a **minimal build** template containing only the three essential Junjo AI Studio services:

 **What's Included:**
 - ✅ Three core services (backend, ingestion, frontend)